fabriq-cloud/fabriq/README.md

 ## Seed walkthrough

+- Run It
-- Prints "Hello {name}" in response to incoming query.
+- Show it prints "Hello {name}" in response to incoming query.
-- Includes Github Action to build container
+- Show it includes Github Action to build container
-- Includes metrics and logging
+- Show it includes metrics and logging (v2)

 ## Deploy node.js application

+Let's deploy it.
+First, we want to register our service:

 ```
-$ akira service create hello-service --template external-service
+$ akira service create hello-service --template external-service --target eastus
 ```

-This registers this service with `akira`, specifying that we would like deployments of this service to, by default, use the `external-service` deployment template.
+This registers this service with `akira`, specifying that we would like deployments of this service to, by default, use the `external-service` deployment template and target hosts matching `eastus`.

 By default, it uses your user group for this service, but alternatively you can use `--group {group}` to specify the group to use for the service.

 It also creates an .akira/workload.yaml and adds details about this service (name, group, deployment template).

-`akira` enables you to make multiple deployments of your service, so let's make our first one now to deploy the application:
+`akira` enables you to make multiple deployments of your service so let's make our first one now:

 ```
-$ akira deployment create main --target eastus
+$ akira deployment create
+deployment created:
+   name: main (default from git branch)
+   service: hello-service
+   template: external-service (inherited from service)
+   target: eastus (inherited from service)
+   group: timfpark
 ```

-Here we are creating a `main` deployment and saying that we would like it hosted in on a host matching `eastus`.
+We could name this deployment with a `name` parameter, but by default `akira` will choose the name of the current branch of our Git repo.

-`[--service hello-service]` `[--group timfpark]` is assumed in the above because of you are running the command in the `hello-service` directory and Akira will pull defaults from `.akira/service.yaml`.
+`[--service hello-service]` is assumed in the above because of you are running the command in the `hello-service` service repo and Akira will pull defaults from `.akira/service.yaml`.

+Likewise, since we didn't override them, the deployment will inherit the same deployment template and target from the service.
+This is usually what you want, but if you can override them, if, for example you have a very large production deployment or very small dev deployment that you want to do.

-Behind the scenes this will create a deployment for the service and places it by default at `main.hello-world.timfpark.akira.network`.
+Behind the scenes this will create a deployment for the service, will match it to a host that matches our `eastus` target, and because we used an `external-service` deployment template, will surface it by default at `main.hello-world.timfpark.akira.network`.
 This is a specific example of the default form `{deployment}.{service}.{group}.akira.network`.

-## Fetching Metrics and Logs from Production
+Additionally, each time that we push a commit to our `main` branch, our GitHub CI will build our service, update our `main` deployment.

 ## Container Promotion

-For production deployments you don't want the build of a container to immediately be pressed into production service.

-Instead, these containers are usually promoted in a copy exactly manner (no new container build) from one of the other environments to production.
+For production deployments you don't want the build of a container to immediately be deployed.
+Instead service teams typically test a build in another environment and then promote it in a copy exactly manner (no new container build) to production.

 Let's first create a `prod` deployment for our workload:

 ```
-$ akira deployment create prod --target eastus
+$ akira deployment create prod
+deployment created:
+   name: prod
+   service: hello-service
+   template: external-service (inherited from service)
+   target: eastus (inherited from service)
+   group: timfpark
 ```

+In this case we are not letting Akira default to the name of our current branch, but instead specifying `prod` explicitly.

 And then we can promote our `main` development build to production with: